MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/format-data-for-upload.md

    In this case, the column span still consists of columns A through H because cell H1 is the last non-blank cell in the first row.
 However, cell G1 is reported as having an error ("blank header value").

    **Example 3:** In this example, the values in cells J3 and J4 are ignored because they lie outside the column span.
-(The column span extends only to column H, so any data in columns beyond H is ignored.)
+(The column span extends only to column H, so any data in the columns after H is ignored.)

    ![Column span J3 and J4](../images/wpa/setup/column-span.png)

-* **How _row-span_ data is used.** After Workplace Analytics calculates the column span, it calculates the _row span_.
-It does these calculations in this order because the row span can be determined only after the column span is known.
+* **How _row-span_ data is used** - After Workplace Analytics calculates the column span, it calculates the _row span_.
+These calculations are ordered because the row span can be determined only after the column span is known.

   The row span is the set of rows in the worksheet that starts with row 2 (the first row after the column header row) and extends to the last row (the row numbered the highest) that contains data in columns within the column span.